-Citizen: A member of a city, state or nation.
+Citizen: A resident of a city, state or nation; a consumer of public services.

 City: See municipality.
-In Florida, there is no legal difference between a city, town or village.
+Although many people think a city is a large town, in Florida there is no legal difference between towns, villages and cities.

 City attorney: Represents city in legal matters and gives legal advice concerning city affairs.